Archbasilica of Saint John Lateran: Baptistery and Holy Stairs

-Holy Stairs

 The Scala Sancta, or Holy Stairs, are white marble steps encased in wooden ones.
 They supposedly form the staircase which once led to the praetorium of Pontius Pilate in Jerusalem and which, therefore, were sanctified by the footsteps of Jesus Christ during His Passion.
 The marble stairs are visible through openings in the wooden risers.
 Their translation from Jerusalem to the Lateran Palace in the 4th century is credited to Saint Empress Helena, the mother of the then-Emperor Constantine I. In 1589, Pope Sixtus V relocated the steps to their present location in front of the ancient palatine chapel named the Sancta Sanctorum.
 Ferraù Fenzoni completed some of the frescoes on the walls.

-Feast of the Dedication of the Archbasilica

-The anniversary of the dedication of the church has been observed as a feast since the 12th century.
-In the General Roman Calendar of the Catholic Church, 9 November is the feast of the Dedication of the (Arch)Basilica of the Lateran (Dedicatio Basilicae Lateranensis), referred to in older texts as the "Dedication of the Basilica of the Most Holy Savior".